tmtsoftware/tcs-template-scala/README.md

 * tcs-template-deploy - for starting/deploying the Assembly and HCD
 * tcs-template-client - a client app that sends commands to the Assembly

-## Requirements

-* Write a Scala and Java template for TCS use
-* Template should have detailed comments and design documentation that the developers can follow.
-* Add Java template as additional step

-Fully/Partially Completed
+## Examples in the template

+This template shows working examples of:
-1. Create typed actors for each of the internal components in the architecture doc: Lifecycle Actor, MonitorActor, Command Handler Actor, Event Handler Actor
+1. Create typed actors for each of the internal components in the TCS architecture doc: Lifecycle Actor, MonitorActor, Command Handler Actor, Event Handler Actor
-2. Support submit messages:
+2. Submit messages:
 a. immediate completion
 b. query/subscribe for long running commands
-c. command Aggregator
-3. Use commands and parameters that make sense in the real world
+c. submitting a set of messages, returning a single final response
-4. Load and use configuration with the configuration service
+4. Loading and using configuration with the configuration service
-5. Build a client app to exercise the assembly commands
+5. Client app to exercise the assembly commands
-6. Logging usage
-7. State management

-Not Started
-1. Deployment should be from jars in the local ivy repo.
-2. Also need to use the REPL to command components.
-3. Deployment of multiple Assemblies

 ##  Documentation
-### Understanding the Template Code

-The template contains code that shows how to

-1. Create typed actors for each of the internal components in the architecture doc: Lifecycle Actor, MonitorActor, Command Handler Actor, Event Handler Actor
-2. Supports submit messages:
-  a. immediate completion
-  b. query/subscribe for long running commands
-  c. how to use Command Aggregator
-3. Load and use configuration with the configuration service
-4. Logging usage
-5. State reporting

 ### Creating Typed Actors

 The template code creates Typed Actors for the following assembly subcomponents:

-TBD - &lt;write up which components are being created&gt;
+Lifecycle Actor, Monitor Actor, Command Handler Actor and EventPublisher Actor.
+Also actors for each command: SetTargetWavelength, Datum and Move.

 #### Lifecycle Actor